rtrussell/BBCSDL/README.md

 For the original BBCSDL please go to https://github.com/rtrussell/BBCSDL

-This fork is part of an attempt to implement console mode BBC Basic on a Raspberry Pi Pico.
+This fork is part of an attempt to implement BBC Basic on a Raspberry Pi Pico.
 For discussion see https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=316761

-It is a work in progress and may often be broken.
 It includes work by:

 * R. T. Russell
 * Eric Olson